j0rGeT/j0rGeT/README.md

 - 👋 Hi, I’m @j0rGeT
 - 👀 I’m interested in k8s,go,storage,network
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning rust, llm and math

 <!---
 j0rGeT/j0rGeT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.